 Portable DVD Player Explodes Inches From OK 3-Year-Old

-Portable DVD Player Explodes Inches From OK 3-Year-Old - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com The portable DVD player hanging in front of her 3-year-old son Kyzer went up in flames just inches away from the toddler.
+Portable DVD Player Explodes Inches From OK 3-Year-Old - News9.com - Oklahoma City, OK - News, Weather, Video and Sports The portable DVD player hanging in front of her 3-year-old son Kyzer went up in flames just inches away from the toddler.
 "All I can say, it was the saving grace of God because the amount of flames that were coming up, I don't know how it didn't burn him," she said.

 Add your comments below